mca91/ITEWR_DC_Course/chapter2.md

 $$ \widehat{TestScore} = 640.3 - 4.93 \times CS, R^2 = 0.11, SER= 8.7 $$

 <i>Say a class room has 25 students.
-What is the regression's prediction for that classroom's average test score?</i>
+What is the regression's prediction for that classroom's average test score?
+Don't forget: You can use the R console as a calculator!</i>

 *** =instructions